 And there’s also the Cruising Concerts, with two custom-built floating stages dropping into the most popular locations around the harbour from 12.15pm onwards.
 This year the stages will include popular crowd pleasers, The Enormous Horns and Junkyard Beats.
 Stops include Hickson Road Reserve, Bradfield Park, Blues Point Reserve, the Overseas Passenger Terminal, the Sydney Opera House and Barangaroo.

-Other harbour highlights include the NRMA's BBQ by the Bridge at Dawes Point, the ever-popular Ferrython races, a 21-gun salute followed by an aerial display by FA 18 Hornets from the Royal Australian Air Force.
-At 1.00pm Sydney's Tall Ships lead a fleet of historic vessels from Bradley's Head to the Harbour Bridge; the 178th Australia Day Regatta turns the harbour into an aquatic spectacle from 1.15pm.
+Other harbour highlights include the ever-popular Ferrython races and a 21-gun salute followed by an aerial display by F/A-18 Hornets from the Royal Australian Air Force.
+At 1.00pm Sydney's Tall Ships lead a fleet of historic vessels from Bradley's Head to the Harbour Bridge, and the 180th Australia Day Regatta, the world’s oldest continuously conducted annual sailing event, turns the harbour into an aquatic spectacle from 1.30pm.

 Don’t miss the Yabun Festival, an annual celebration of Aboriginal and Torres Strait Islander cultures showcasing some of the top Indigenous music talent in Australia.
 Held on the traditional lands of the Gadigal people at Victoria Park in Camperdown, there’s a vibrant program of arts, dance and music.